orb-lang/helm/doc/md/helm/historian.md

 Returns a `collection`\.
 The array portion of a collection is any line which matches the search\.
 The other fields are:

-\- \#fields
+- \#fields
-  \-  best :  Whether this is a best\-fit collection, that is, one with all
-             codepoints in order\.
+  -  best :  Whether this is a best\-fit collection, that is, one with all codepoints in order\.

-  \-  frag :  The fragment, used to highlight the collection\.
-Is transposed
-             in a next\-best search\.
+  -  frag :  The fragment, used to highlight the collection\.
+Is transposed in a next\-best search\.

-  \-  lit\_frag :  The literal fragment passed as the =frag= parameter\.
-Used to
-                 compare to the last search\.
+  -  lit\_frag :  The literal fragment passed as the `frag` parameter\.
+Used to compare to the last search\.

-  \-  cursors :  This is an array, each value is the cursor position of
-                the corresponding line in the history\.
+  -  cursors :  This is an array, each value is the cursor position of the corresponding line in the history\.

 ```lua